-- To provide a range of housing types and tenures to meet the needs of a growing population - To deliver the housing needs of the parish in ways that respect heritage and tradition - To encourage innovative design fit for the future - To meet the demand for affordable housing to enable all who work in the parish, and wish to live here, but who are unable to afford to do so, to live locally

-- To ensure the design of new housing schemes maintain the historic farmstead model of development by being small scale, sensitive and dispersed on the landscape. - To ensure the needs of all people across all ages are provided for.
+- To provide a range of housing types and tenures to meet the needs of a growing population - To deliver the housing needs of the parish in ways that respect heritage and tradition - To encourage innovative design fit for the future - To meet the demand for affordable housing to enable all who work in the parish, and wish to live here, but who are unable to afford to do so, to live locally - To ensure the design of new housing schemes maintain the historic farmstead model of development by being small scale, sensitive and dispersed on the landscape. - To ensure the needs of all people across all ages are provided for.

-HO7.1 Affordable Homes in Sustainable Locations HO7.2 Lifetime Homes and Accessible Intergenerational Living HO7.3 Innovative Construction Solutions
+- HO7.1 Accessible Intergenerational Living - HO7.2 Innovative Construction Solutions